 Seek, Answer, Relate, Apply

 To help you develop your information literacy and communication skills as well as spark your curiosity in the field of stress and pain, you will complete a "SARA" project.
 You will research a question, prepare a well-designed 5-8 minute powerpoint presentation, record the presentation and share it with your classmates.
-You will also send me three multiple-choice questions on your presentation.
+You will also create three multiple-choice questions on your presentation.
 Complete details are below.

 Each student needs to watch 15 SARAs and take their associated quiz.
 If you do more, I will count your best 15.

 3. Relate what you learned to one or more specific facts/findings/theories in the class.
 For example, does the info you found contradict a fact/finding/theory?
 Does the information you found provide an example or application of an FFT?
 Go beyond the obvious for top points.
 Talk about this on a slide with the title "Time to Relate"

-5. Put together a well-designed pptx to share your SARA with your classmates.
-Use pleasing colors, graphics and/or photos, simple fonts (e.g. calibri, arial), and minimal text on a slide (use short bullet points and not full sentences).
+5. Put together a well-designed slideshow to share your SARA with your classmates.
+Use pleasing colors, graphics and/or photos, simple fonts (e.g. calibri, arial), and minimal text on a slide (use short but descriptive bullet points and not full sentences).
 If you have more than 3 bullet points on a slide, have them appear one at a time as you talk about them.
 You can create your slide show using PowerPoint, Canva, or google slides.
 To record a video of your presentation, Use Kaltura.
 This is a free app for recording your screen.
 Of course, there are many other fine APPs.
 Once your recording is made - verify that the sound and video both work!
 Then, you will upload it to a shared Google folder located on the Canvas homepage.
 Make sure you save your recording using your name and short title of the presentation (e.g. Lynn W Pets and Wellbeing.mp4).
 Finally, copy the link to your video and paste it into the Canvas assignment called "Your SARA video presentation".